GLEN BURNIE MALL

 Anne Arundel County (Glen Burnie), Maryland

-One of the earliest shopping malls developed by Ohio's Edward J. DeBartolo Corporation was constructed on a 41.7-acre plot, located 7.2 miles south of center city Baltimore.
-The site was situated in an unincorporated section of Anne Arundel County known as Glen Burnie.
+The fifth mall-type shopping center developed by Ohio's Edward J. DeBartolo Corporation was constructed on a 41.7-acre plot, located 7.2 miles south of center city Baltimore.
+The site was in an unincorporated section of Anne Arundel County known as Glen Burnie.
 The mall was designed by the DeBartolo Corporation's in-house architecture department.

 Plans for GLEN BURNIE MALL were announced in January 1962.
 A thirty-store, fully-enclosed shopping complex would be anchored by a single-level Montgomery Ward on its south end.
 A 2-level J.C.
 Penney would anchor the mall's north end.
 By mid-1963, J.C.
 Penney had backed out of the project.

-A 2-level (161,100 square foot) Montgomery Ward became the first operational GLEN BURNIE MALL store on February 13, 1963.
+On February 13, 1963, a 2-level (161,100 square foot) Montgomery Ward became the first operational GLEN BURNIE MALL store.
 A (32,000 square foot) G.C.
 Murphy 5 & 10 held its grand opening on January 15, 1964.
-The Broumas Theatres Glen Burnie Mall Theatre presented its first feature on the same day.
+The Broumas Theatres Glen Burnie Mall Theatre showed its first feature on the same day.

 By this time, there were eighteen stores and services.
 These included Webster men's wear, Bond Furniture, Glidden Decorating Center, Beacon Pharmacy, Carpet Fair, The Card Mart, Arcade Snack Bar and an A & P supermarket.